On this page:

 |Type of Seed||Average Cost Per Lb||Coverage Per Lb||Cost for an Average Yard|

 Note: Calculations use the lowest coverage estimate so that there will always be enough material to complete the project.
-For example, the coverage of one lb of Bahia is between 200 and 400 square feet.
+For example, the coverage of one pound of Bahia is between 135 and 300 square feet.

-Grass seed is available in several bag sizes which allow you to purchase exactly the amount you need.
-Always ensure to buy a little bit more than you need to account for waste or areas that need more seed.
+Grass seed is available in several bag sizes, which allow you to purchase exactly the amount you need.
+Always ensure to buy a little more than you need to account for waste or areas that need more seed.

 All pricing information on this page is based on average industry costs, and is subject to variance for project-specific materials, labor rates, and requirements.